 Head On: A billboard facing traffic.

-Impression: The number of people who have a chance to see your billboard in a period of time.
+Impressions: The number of people who have a chance to see your billboard in a period of time.

 K, L, M, N, O